pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 17](images/Slide17.png)

 There are a lot of delta mass and score histograms associated with processing the 4 TMT experiments.
 The data from all plexes for each of the two large experiments could be processed together without any problems on a Windows 10 single computer (Parallels virtual machine that is about half of my iMac Pro [5 of 10 cores and 32 GB of 128 GB RAM]).
 Processing all data took a few days with file conversions being the bottleneck.
 The total amount of disk used at the end of the analysis was about 600 GB.
 Simple desktop computer power has increased much more quickly than datasets have increased in size, even for a very large experiments like this.
-I do not see any need for the cloud, clusters, or indexed fragment ions.

 Shown here are the score distributions for 2+ PSMs from the 2015 CC strain experiment (3 plexes, 24 samples).
 Matches to the target half of the FASTA file the blue score histograms and matches to the decoy half are the red score histograms.
 The dotted lines are the 1% PSM FDR cutoffs.
 The location of the score cutoffs depend on the numbers of target and decoy matches in each peptide subclass (the shapes of the score distributions do not change much by peptide subclass) and are different for each peptide subclass.
 This is how the PAW pipeline FDR analysis adapts to each dataset without the need for any complicated dynamic classifier computation step.
 The same static linear discriminant classifier function has been used on hundreds of datasets over the past 18 years without any changes.
 Most of the Python scripts were written in 2014 and the Comet version used is from 2016.
-The actual proteomics concepts have not changed in the past 18 years despite what marketing departments and high impact journal article say.
+Most key proteomics concepts have not changed in the past 18 years despite what marketing departments and high impact journal article say.

 ---